CLASS 8 Material Preparation Guide

 Etching

-Nital (2-5% HNO₃ in ethanol) is the standard etchant for most hardened steels; swab 5-10 seconds.
-Picral (4% picric acid in ethanol) is preferred for high-alloy tool steels (D2, M2, T15) because it reveals carbide boundaries more clearly without darkening the martensitic matrix as aggressively as nital.
-Vilella's reagent (1 g picric acid, 5 mL HCl, 100 mL ethanol) reveals prior austenite grain boundaries in quenched steels.
-For retained austenite identification, use sodium metabisulfite tint etch (10% Na₂S₂O₅ in water) which colors martensite dark while leaving austenite white.
+Nital (2-5%) is the standard etchant for most hardened steels; swab 5-10 seconds.
+4% Picral is preferred for high-alloy tool steels (D2, M2, T15) because it reveals carbide boundaries more clearly without darkening the martensitic matrix as aggressively as nital.
+Vilella's reagent reveals prior austenite grain boundaries in quenched steels.
+For retained austenite identification, use a 10% sodium metabisulfite tint etch, which colors martensite dark while leaving austenite white.

 Quality Verification